Vanibels/NexusBot-legacy/PrivacyPolicy.md

 - Request access to the data stored about you
 - Request deletion of your data

-To do so, please contact a staff member or administrator of the ShogunSky Discord server.
+To do so, please contact a staff member or administrator of the Tenshi Discord server.

 ---

 ### 6. Changes to This Policy

 We may update this Privacy Policy at any time.
-Significant changes will be announced via the ShogunSky Discord server or through the bot itself.
+Significant changes will be announced via the Tenshi Discord server or through the bot itself.